Skopje: Education

 Skopje's citizenry is generally more educated than the rest of the country.
-For one, 16% of Skopjans have graduated from university in contrast to 10% for the rest of the country.
+16% of Skopjans have graduated from university in contrast to 10% for the rest of the country.
 The number of people with a complete lack of education or ones who received a partial education is lower in Skopje at 9% compared to the provincial average of 17%.
 80% of Macedonian citizens who hold a PhD take up residence in Skopje.

 Skopje has 21 secondary schools; 5 of which serve as general high-school gymnasiums and 16 vocational schools.
 The city is also host to several higher education institutions, the most notable of which is Ss.
 Cyril and Methodius University, founded in 1949.
 The university has 23 departments, 10 research institutes and is attended by an average of 50,000 students.
-After the country's declaration of independence in 1991, several private universities were brought to existence.
+After the country's independence in 1991, several private universities were brought into existence.
 The largest private universities in Skopje are European University Skopje with 7 departments and FON University with 9 departments respectively.